 - STP can work within the same fund house only, i.e. both source and target schemes should be of the same fund house.
 So you can transfer from Principal Debt Opportunities Fund to Principal Emerging Blue-chip Fund but not to SBI Blue-chip fund.
 I recommend you first choose the equity scheme of your choice, & then decide on the debt scheme.

-- Usually a minimum of 6 transfers are required to invest in STP.
+- Usually, a minimum of 6 transfers is required to invest in STP.

-- The minimum amount required differs from fund house to fund house.
+- The minimum amount required differs from the fund house to fund house.

 - Every transfer is considered as a redemption from the debt scheme and investment in an equity scheme.
 Since these transfers are basically redemptions, they will be taxed accordingly.
 I have written about taxation on income from mutual funds here.
 But in spite of taxation, you will still earn more than you would with a bank account.